nocrom99/ganeti-instance-image/README.markdown

 work more elegantly with ganeti.
 We might change this to be more flexible in the future, however you *must* use the following layout otherwise ganeti will not install the VM correctly.
 Currently the following partition layout is assumed:

     With swap:
-    /dev/$disk1    /boot
-    /dev/$disk2    swap
-    /dev/$disk3    /

-    Without swap:
-    /dev/$disk1    /boot
-    /dev/$disk2    /

-NOTE: If you have `kernel_path` set, /boot will not be created and all partition numbers will go up by one.
-For example:

-    With swap:
     /dev/$disk1    swap